huzama/Portfolio_Website/_pages/about.md

 <div class='info'>
 <h3 title='Hello in Arabic' style='font-family: adobe arabic'> السَّلَامُ عَلَيْكُمْ </h3>
-<p> I am a PhD scholar in <u>Kim Jaechul Graduate School of AI</u> at <u>Korea Advanced Institute of Science and Technology</u>.
+<p> I am a PhD scholar in <a href='https://gsai.kaist.ac.kr/'>Kim Jaechul Graduate School of AI</a> at <a href='https://www.kaist.ac.kr/en/'> Korea Advanced Institute of Science and Technology</a>.
 I am working in <a href="https://xfact.net/"> xfact</a> lab where I am being guided by two esteemed professors -  <a href='https://sites.google.com/a/kaist.edu/song-chong'>Song Chong</a> and <a href='https://jamesthorne.com/'> James Thorne</a>.
 My research interest is to help AI take over the world, specifically
 <ul>
   <li> Creativity, Imagination, and Reasoning abilities of LLMs </li>
   <li> Continual Learning and Adaptivity of  LLMs</li>